Become a Certified Sustainable Beef Processor

 - crop input use

 For more information, review the CRSB Assurance Protocols.

 Sustainability - a journey of continuous improvement.

-Although level 1 - Achievement - is the basis for certification on each indicator in the standard, the auditing process also provides valuable feedback to Certified Operations on their progress, and encourages continuous improvement.
+Although this level is the minimum requirement on each indicator for certification, the auditing process also provides valuable feedback to Certified Operations on their progress, and encourages continuous improvement.

-The Innovation and Excellence levels in the certification scoring system are not required for certification, bit serve to recognize significant improvements over time, and reward producers for continuous improvements.
+The Innovation and Excellence levels in the certification scoring system are not required for certification, but serve to recognize significant improvements over time, and reward processors for continuous improvements.

 As a CRSB Certified Operation, you are eligible to use the CRSB Certification Mark to recognize the investment you have made to demonstrating your sustainability, and to promote your processing facility's certification status with your customers, supply chain and the public.